ARRGGHHH I’m Psionic

 Psionic creatures can operate together to increase the range of shared disciplines where range is a factor and otherwise possible.
 Multiple psionic creatures can link their minds to add a cumulative 50% to the range of a discipline (100% + [n] × 50%, e.g., two individuals have 200% of the range; 3 individuals have 250%, etc.).
 The base range is always that of the individual in the group with the shortest range.

 It is also possible for two or more creatures to increase their psionic strength for psionic combat.
 Such an operation must be in “series”, with the creatures adding 20% of their current psionic strength (half attack strength, half defense strength, all fractions rounded up) to the next individual in the series.
 Example: Creature A has a psionic strength of 100, so 20 psionic strength (10 attack strength, 10 defense strength) are transferred to creature B to bring its total from 120 to 140, and B then transfers 28 psionic strength (again, 20%) to creature C whose psionic strength is 130 but is now 158s, and then C transfers 158 × .20, or 32 psionic strength to final creature D. All series begin from the creature with the lowest psionic strength.
 The final creature in the series attacks and defends for all in the series.
 Only the final creature in the series can psionically attack or be attacked.
+All psionic strength used first comes from the transferred psionic strength.
 All creatures in the series will be affected by all psionic attacks affecting the final creature.

 Psionic Combat

-Psionic combat is a declared action for a round, but starts on the first segment of the round regardless of initiative (potentially superseding the declared action of others now abruptly psionic combatants).
+Psionic combat is a declared action for a round, but starting on the first segment of the round regardless of initiative (potentially superseding the declared action of others now abruptly psionic combatants).
 Psionic combat can occur during Surprise if the initiator’s party is unsurprised.
-In that case, psionic combat will occur on each segment of surprise—both psionic sides psionically interact as normal (both attack and defense) for each segment of Surprise.
+In that case, psionic combat will occur on each segment of surprise—both sides interact psionically as normal (both attack and defense) for each segment of Surprise.

-Each psionic attack or defense will cost attack or defense strength (respectively), depending on the selected psionic attack mode, defense mode, and attack outcome.
-Creatures using a defense mode can take another action (a psionic attack, discipline, OR a segment of movement).
-Creatures making a psionic attack cannot engage in any other activity but using a defense mode.
-If a creature is distracted by physical attack or spell damage or effect (such as charm, hold, etc.) it cannot make further psionic attacks or take other actions that round (but could resume the next round), although it can still utilize defense modes.
+Each psionic attack or defense will cost attack or defense strength (respectively), depending on the selected attack mode, defense mode, and resulting outcome.
+Creatures using a defense mode can take another action (using an attack mode, discipline, OR a segment of movement).
+Creatures using an attack mode cannot engage in any other activity but using a defense mode.
+If a creature is distracted by physical attack or spell damage or effect (such as charm, hold, etc.) it cannot make further psionic attacks or take other actions that round (but could resume the next round), although a distracted creature can still utilize defense modes.

 There is one exception—Thought Shield.
 A psionic combatant who selects Thought Shield in the first segment of psionic combat can maintain this defense mode (spending defense strength each segment) while pursuing another non-psionic action for the round (or during surprise).
-However, doing so precludes making any psionic attacks for the entirety of the round.
+However, taking a non-psionic action precludes making any psionic attacks for the entirety of the round.

 All psionic attacks and defenses are simultaneous.
 Psionic combat (presuming Creatures A & B) takes place by segment, starting on the first segment of the round: